Frequently Asked Questions

 Is there a payment schedule?

-deposit fee is due upon signing the contract and booking with us.
-This secures your date onto our calendar.
+A deposit fee is due upon signing the contract and booking with us.
+This secures your date onto our calendar, and musicians for the date.

-Two separate payment installments are then due before the event date, as detailed in the contract.
+One final payment is then due before the event date, as detailed in the contract.

 What if I need to cancel my booking?